 Ammos has a great kitchen that cooks everything fresh from locally sourced ingredients.
 The regular menu of simple Greek fare is outstanding, and with daily specials written on the notice board each morning, you can dream about your next meal as you lay in the sun.

 Even the wine is sourced from a nearby winery, and Nikos can arrange a tour for an afternoon excursion.

-A signature and elegantly presented buffet breakfast (optional, no need to pre-book but highly recommended) featuring many Cretan and international delicacies with extra charge as breakfast is not included in room price.
+A signature and elegantly presented buffet breakfast (optional, no need to pre-book but highly recommended) featuring many Cretan and international delicacies with extra charge as breakfast are not included in the room price.

-You can spend a week here and still not try everything: spinach pie, orange cake, homemade granola, Cretan cookies, seasonal fruits and creamy Greek yoghurt swirled with thyme honey.
+You can spend a week here and still not try everything: spinach pie, orange cake, homemade granola, Cretan cookies, seasonal fruits, and creamy Greek yogurt swirled with thyme honey.

-Ammos Breakfast: yogurt, honey, muesli, homemade jam, variety of fresh seasonal fruits and vegetables, several types of home-made cakes (orange, banana and lemon) and pies (spinach, cheese), cookies, local sweet/savoury pastries, salads, breads, Cretan dakos (barley rusk topped with grated tomato and mizithra goat cheese), variety of local cheeses, hard boiled eggs, freshly squeezed orange juice, coffee/tea of your choice (including cinnamon & aloe vera iced tea and organic green iced tea) and more.
-Supplementery eggs of your choice an additional 3 euros.
+Ammos Breakfast: yogurt, honey, muesli, homemade jam, variety of fresh seasonal fruits and vegetables, several types of home-made cakes (orange, banana, and lemon) and pies (spinach, cheese), cookies, local sweet/savory pastries, salads, bread, Cretan dakos (barley rusk topped with grated tomato and mizithra goat cheese), variety of local cheeses, hard-boiled eggs, freshly squeezed orange juice, coffee/tea of your choice (including cinnamon & aloe vera iced tea and organic green iced tea) and more.
+Supplementary eggs of your choice an additional 3 euros.

 Breakfast served daily from 8.15 to 11.30.